An article for National Geographic Traveller India about a stay in a 190-year-old lighthouse in Wales, UK. Scroll down to see the full text.

-From the roof of the lighthouse I watched the white-tipped waves lap the jagged rocks below.
-Distant ships dotted the sea, and a strong wind blew ominously against my face.
-I couldn’t believe I was going to be staying at this 190-year-old lighthouse.
+From the roof of the lighthouse I watched the white-tipped waves lap at the jagged rocks below.
+Distant ships dotted the sea, and a strong wind blew against my face.
+I could hardly believe that I was going to be staying the night at this 190-year-old lighthouse.

-Now, the West Usk lighthouse is refurbished as a B&B, the West Usk lighthouse sits pretty in an obscure corner of Wales, overlooking the Bristol Channel.
+Now refurbished as a B&B, the West Usk lighthouse sits pretty in an obscure corner of Wales, overlooking the Bristol Channel.
 My mother’s birthday seemed to be the perfect occasion for my parents, husband and me to visit over a weekend.
 I could feel my heart beating with anticipation as we drove down a deserted, rutted road, towards the circular structure, perched on the edge of the land.

-A handsome border collie welcomed us, insisting on a stomach rub from each of us.
-There, this was the quintessential dog, without which an English novel isn’t quite complete.
+We were welcomed by a handsome border collie that insisted on a stomach rub from each of us.
+There, this was the quintessential dog without which an English novel isn’t quite complete.
 “I see you’ve already met Archie,” said Frank the owner as he greeted us.

 A telephone booth sat in a corner of the room.
 Peculiar, I thought, but it seemed to fit right in.
-A spiral, wooden staircase curved up around a wishing well, leading to our rooms.
-On the first level was a bookcase with DVDs and books.
-A lighthouse-shaped cookie-jar sounded a startlingly loud foghorn upon lifting its lid.
+A spiral, wooden staircase lead to our rooms, below which was a wishing well.
+On the first level sat a bookcase filled with DVDs and books.
+A cookie-jar, shaped like a lighthouse, sounded a startlingly loud foghorn when you lifted its lid.
 “Mothers love it,” Frank grinned.
 “They know when their kids are indulging.”

 The roof boasted an open-air hot tub and a replica of the time-travelling Tardis from Dr Who.
-But I didn’t need a time travel machine – I’d already been transported to another age.
-The glass-covered lantern room right on top was full of antiques: an old telephone, a sailor’s jacket, a rusted telescope.
-A gilded Om symbol on the floor and framed mandalas on the walls added a layer of mystery.
+But I didn’t need a time travel machine – I’d already been transported to another age!
+The lantern room was full of antiques– an old telephone, a sailor’s jacket, a rusted telescope.
+On the floor was a gilded ‘Om’ sign, and framed mandalas hung on the walls.

-The lighthouse was decommissioned in 1922, and was in a shambles when Frank and his wife Danielle bought it in 1987.
-The painstaking restoration, funded by the English Heritage and Wales Tourism Board, took two years.
-The original lantern was replaced with a stained-glass one, which is lit every night, making it a magical sight.
-I could imagine the rotating beam that once extended for miles, warning sailors.
+The lighthouse was decommissioned in 1922 and bought by the couple in 1987 when it was in shambles.
+The restoration, funded by the English Heritage and Wales Tourism Board, took two painstaking years.
+The original lantern was replaced by a stained-glass one, which is lit every night.
+And what a magical sight it made!
+It was easy to imagine the rotating beam that once extended for miles, warning sailors.

 Dinner was at bustling Newport, just 15 minutes away.
 All was quiet when we returned.
 I sat by the window, watching the never-ending theatrics of the sea and the sky.
 This was a childhood fantasy come true!
-I went to sleep reluctantly, only to dream that I was the lighthouse keeper and had to wake up periodically to fill the lamp with oil.
+I went to sleep reluctantly, only to dream that I was the lighthouse keeper, and had to wake up periodically to fill the lamp with oil.

 Early the next morning, we set out for a walk.
 The estuaries seemed like translucent sheets reflecting the mood of the sky.
 A muddy track took us through a green meadow, that seemed oblivious to the drama of the rocks and waves just beside it.
 A small stream ran through the field, where swans glided placidly, a curious contrast to the majestic seagulls that soared above the adjacent sea.
-Grazing cows stared at us morosely and threateningly.
+We came across grazing cows, who stared at us morosely and threateningly.
 Unnerved, we hurried back to the inn. (“Friendly cows,” Frank told us later.
 “Just curious.”)